Oculus partners with Xiaomi to launch the Oculus Go and Mi VR Standalone

 Second, Xiaomi is launching a standalone VR headset for the Chinese market specifically.
 This new headset is called the Mi VR Standalone.
 And it looks and works just like the Oculus Go.

 The Oculus Go works without a PC, and you don’t need a smartphone either.
 It’s $199 standalone headset that has everything you need to run VR games and applications.
+The Oculus Go and Mi VR Standalone are going to use two different interfaces and SDKs.
+The Xiaomi headset is going to feature the Mi VR SDK while the Oculus Go is going to run the Oculus Platform SDK.

 The Oculus Go and Xiaomi VR Standalone both use a Qualcomm Snapdragon 821 system-on-a-chip and a WQHD LCD screen.
 It runs all Gear VR titles.
 So if you don’t have a Samsung phone that works with the Gear VR case, the Oculus Go is an affordable headset to get started.